Hannahathome/Intelligent-Interactive-Products/README.md

 # Arduino and Processing

 ## Arduino
 Arduino software is used to control the Arduino microcontrollers.
-Downloading the Arduino IDE can be done via (this website)[https://www.arduino.cc/en/main/software].
-If you have any issues or wish to have more information on how to use and program your Arduino, please take a look at (their guides)[https://www.arduino.cc/en/Guide/HomePage].
+Downloading the Arduino IDE can be done via [this website](https://www.arduino.cc/en/main/software).
+If you have any issues or wish to have more information on how to use and program your Arduino, please take a look at [their guides](https://www.arduino.cc/en/Guide/HomePage).

 The Arduino programs in this repository have been created to be used on an Arduino Nano, but should work on most Arduino microcontrollers.

 ## Processing
 Processing is a type of sketchbook software, often used to visualise data.
 It can be used to do this via the serial connections.
-Downloading processing can be done (here)[https://processing.org/download/].
-For any additional information or help, please read the (tutorials)[https://processing.org/tutorials/] or use the (reference)[https://processing.org/reference/].
+Downloading processing can be done [here](https://processing.org/download/).
+For any additional information or help, please read the [tutorials](https://processing.org/tutorials/) or use the [reference](https://processing.org/reference/).

 # Files in this repository